intel/auto-round/README.md

   </tr>
 </table>

-We provide a comparative analysis with other methods [link](docs/README.md) in our accuracy data section.
+We provide a [comparative analysis](docs/README.md) with other methods in our accuracy data section.
 Notably, our approach has outperformed GPTQ with a score of 30/32 and AWQ with a score of 27/32 across llamv1/llamav2/mistral-7b on W4G-1, W4G128, W3G128, W2G128.
 And the tuning costs are comparable.
-### Models passed smoke test
-LaMini-GPT-124M; QWEN1-8B; OPT-125M; Bloom-560m;falcon-7b;gpt-leo-125m;stablelm-base-alpha-3b;dolly-v2-3b;mpt-7b;gpt-j-6b;chatglm2-6b

 ## Tips
 1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.

 2 Leverage AutoGPTQ to evaluate the model on GPU

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer
 from auto_round import AutoRound